MinghanWu039/League-of-Legend-Analysis/README.md

 ## Introduction

-Our dataset is on all of the professional League of Legends games between 2014 and 2024 (inclusive).
+Our dataset is on all the professional League of Legends games between 2014 and 2024 (inclusive).
 The dataset contains one row per game per team (so two rows per game).
 The game data is comprehensive of most aspects of the game.
 Our cleaned game data has ```148989 rows × 26 columns```.
 In this report, we discuss one question, and one prediction problem.